Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 The investing education website Investopedia has a stock market game that you can play for free.
 You are given $100,000 in virtual cash, and you can make as many trades as you want to try to increase your pool of virtual cash.
 You can also join challenges against other investors to compete to get the best results each day.

-There are more than 700,000 people on the platform executing virtual trades.
+There are hundreds of thousands of players on the platform executing virtual trades.
 One note: there is a 15-minute lag in trade execution, so it’s not quite as real-time as trading on an actual stock market.
 For most users, though, this won’t be a huge issue.

 Investopedia markets its service as not just a fun distraction, but as an integrated part of the site’s goal of educating people about finance.